EWA Awards

 Why aren’t works by non-journalists eligible for these awards?

-There are many thoughtful writers in teaching, think tanks, and research communities who contribute to education journalism by providing news tips, quotes, research and perspective.
+There are many thoughtful writers in teaching, think tanks, and research communities who contribute to education journalism by providing news tips, quotes, research and perspectives.
 However, this contest honors the very best of independent education journalism.
 EWA is grateful to its community members for their continued support for expanding the breadth and depth of independent education journalism.

 I work for a magazine/weekly/podcast/online-only news outlet.
 Where should I enter?